isomerpages/ogp-scamshield-suite/pages/You've been scammed, what's next?.md

-or do online trading (phishing and investment scams), or asked you to download a mobile application from a website, you can report the link by keying in the full URL of the scam website visited, which may be from shortened URLs, (e.g. Tinyurl, <a href="http://Bit.ly" rel="noopener noreferrer nofollow" target="_blank">Bit.ly</a>).
+or do online trading (phishing and investment scams), or asked you to download a mobile application from a website, you can report the link by keying in the full URL of the scam website visited, which may be from shortened URLs, (e.g. Tinyurl, Bit.ly).
 Refer to your Internet browser history to retrieve the full link.
 This allows for the authorities to take action against the website.</p>
 <p></p>
 </li>